apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Not yet - but we plan to deploy Kubernetes in our organization soon  | 42|13.64%|
 |Other                                                                |  7|2.27% |

-The most interesting thing is that there’s nearly 30% of users who do not use Kubernetes and they are not going to move.
+The most interesting thing is that there’s nearly 30% of users who do not use Kubernetes, and they are not going to move.
 This means we should keep other deployment options in mind when working on Airflow 2.0.
-On the other hand, almost 70% of the users either already use Kubernetes or it’s a viable option for them.
+On the other hand, almost 70% of the users already use Kubernetes, or it’s a viable option for them.

 **Do you combine multiple DAGs?**